AlexzxelA/hello-world/README.md

 ```
 ***
 ## Sample HTTPS Server - Full
-Beame-sdk provides an example https server that allows Beame client to build and run fully a functional https server with express support and with credentials created in steps described above
+Beame-sdk provides sample https server, that allows Beame client to build and run fully a functional https server with express support and with credentials created in steps described above

 Export environment variable 'BEAME_PROJ_YOURPROJECTNAME' with value of edge-client-hostname (edgeClientFqdn)
 In your server main.js create your server with following command: